 Interaction studies have only been performed in adults.
 The relevance of the results from these studies in pediatric patients is unknown.

 Examples

+Examples of drugs that may potentially interact or that were shown not to interact with risperidone are listed below:

+Antibacterials:

-Examples Examples of drugs that may potentially interact or that were shown not to interact with risperidone are listed below: Antibacterials: - Erythromycin, a CYP3A4 inhibitor, does not change the pharmacokinetics of risperidone and the active antipsychotic fraction. - Rifampicin, a strong CYP3A4 inducer and a P-gp inducer, decreased the plasma concentrations of the active antipsychotic fraction.
+- Erythromycin, a CYP3A4 inhibitor, does not change the pharmacokinetics of risperidone and the active antipsychotic fraction. - Rifampicin, a strong CYP3A4 inducer and a P-gp inducer, decreased the plasma concentrations of the active antipsychotic fraction.

+Anticholinesterases:

-Anticholinesterases: Donepezil and galantamine, both CYP2D6 and CYP3A4 substrates, do not show a clinically relevant effect on the pharmacokinetics of risperidone and the active antipsychotic fraction.
+- Donepezil and galantamine, both CYP2D6 and CYP3A4 substrates, do not show a clinically relevant effect on the pharmacokinetics of risperidone and the active antipsychotic fraction.

+Antiepileptics:

-relevant effect on the pharmacokinetics of risperidone and the active antipsychotic fraction.
-Antiepileptics: - Carbamazepine, a strong CYP3A4 inducer and P-gp inducer, has been shown to decrease the plasma levels of the active antipsychotic fraction of risperidone. - Topiramate modestly reduced the bioavailability of risperidone, but not that of the active antipsychotic fraction.
-Therefore, this interaction is unlikely to be of clinical significance. - Risperidex Tablets do not show a clinically relevant effect on the pharmacokinetics of valproate or topiramate.
+- Carbamazepine, a strong CYP3A4 inducer and P-gp inducer, has been shown to decrease the plasma levels of the active antipsychotic fraction of risperidone. - Topiramate modestly reduced the bioavailability of risperidone, but not that of the active antipsychotic fraction.
+Therefore, this interaction is unlikely to be of clinical significance.

+- RISPERDAL[®] does not show a clinically relevant effect on the pharmacokinetics of valproate or topiramate.

 Antifungals:

-Animumas: - Irraconazole, a strong CYP3A4 inhibitor and a P-gp inhibitor, at a dosage of 200mg/day increased the plasma concentrations of the active antipsychotic fraction by about 70%, at

-Increased the plasma concentrations of the active antipsychotic fraction by about 70%, at risperiodne does of 2 to 8mg/day.
-Ketoconazole, a strong CYP3A4 inhibitor and a P-gp inhibitor, at a dosage of 200mg/day increased the plasma concentrations of risperidone and decreased the plasma concentration of 9-hydroxyrisperidone.
-Antipsychotics: Phenothiazines, may increase the plasma concentrations of risperidone but not those of the active antipsychotic fraction.
+- Itraconazole, a strong CYP3A4 inhibitor and a P-gp inhibitor, at a dosage of 200mg/day increased the plasma concentrations of the active antipsychotic fraction by about 70%, at risperidone doses of 2 to 8mg/day. - Ketoconazole, a strong CYP3A4 inhibitor and a P-gp inhibitor, at a dosage of 200mg/day increased the plasma concentrations of risperidone and decreased the plasma concentration of 9-hydroxy-risperidone.